verrazzano/verrazzano/application-operator/internal/app/README.md

 ### Demo instructions

-- Deploy Verrazzano from master
+- Deploy Verrazzano from master.

 - To install the MetricsTemplate CRD, The MetricsTemplate resource, and the scrape generator mutating webhook, run this script.
   - `./scripts/install-app-resources.sh`

 - Restart the application-operator pod to register the webhook.
-  (Otherwise, you will not be able to create deployments)
+  (Otherwise, you will not be able to create deployments).
   - `kubectl delete pod -n verrazzano-system application-operator-XX-XX`

-- Create the example namespace that contains these labels to enable Verrazzano and Istio:
+- Create the example namespace that contains these labels to enable Verrazzano and Istio.
   - `kubectl label namespace hello-helidon-namespace verrazzano-managed=true istio-injection=enabled`

 - Apply the example Deployment and Service to trigger the Metrics Template Webhook and Controller.